-At the beginning of each semester, on the first day of the start of the semester, the course coordinator/teacher concerned will circulate Course Description of the course to the students which will comprise of the following:
+At the beginning of each semester, the course coordinator/teacher concerned will circulate the course profile on the first day of the start of the semester to motivate the students for the course and will comprise of the following:

-- a) Course Code
+- (a) Course Code

-- b) Course Title
+- (b) Course Title

-- c) Objective(s)
+- (c) Brief Syllabus

-- d) Learning Outcomes/Course Outcome
+- (d) Course Learning Outcomes

-- e) Course Outline
+- (e) Pre-requisites, if any

-- f) Pre-requisites, if any
+- (f) Any special teaching methodology

-- g) Evaluation Methodology including Teachers" assessment
+- (g) TA Evaluation Methodology

-- h) Detailed Syllabus
+- (h) Detailed Syllabus.

-- i) Text and Reference Books
+- (i) Books and references.